Criminal Justice-Law Enforcement 720 Academy

 The Criminal Justice - Law Enforcement 720 Academy will provide the right skills to handle complex situations encountered as a criminal justice official at municipal, county or state government levels.

 Criminal Justice - Law Enforcement 720 Academy graduates will be able to:

 - Demonstrate professionalism

 - Demonstrate tactical skills

-The estimated total program cost for the Criminal Justice - Law Enforcement
+After the WITC Criminal Justice - Law Enforcement Academy Program

 Upon completion of the program, you will obtain a Criminal Justice - Law Enforcement 720 technical diploma and become certifiable for a period of two years from the date of completion, which will make you eligible for formal certification as a Basic Law Enforcement Officer upon hiring by a law enforcement agency.